 The outlook is extremely popular all around the world because of its strong functions.
 And we have frequently seen Outlook OST and PST files in our daily work, but don't even give a thought to the difference between Outlook OST and PST.
 And in today's post, we can explore Outlook PST and OST together.

+What is the PST file?
 The Outlook PST file is an Outlook data file.
 The PST File stores local copies of your calendar events, messages, task data, contacts, etc. The structure of PST Files also makes it possible to export (back up) and import your calendar event details, messages, tasks, contact, etc., to any device.

 POP accounts store data using the PST Format.
 The POP Protocol is an older email protocol (POP3 is the newer version of the same protocol) when this protocol is used, all your emails are downloaded to your computer locally, and could be deleted from the server.
 This made sense in the older times when users only had one device for accessing emails.
 A system where email servers dumped the emails in your local device and made it optional to delete these emails from the server hitherto was the case.
 However, in modern times, this wouldn’t make much sense as the average email user accesses his/her emails from multiple devices.